usgs/wdfn-blog/content/snakemake-ml-experiments.md

 To keep track of the 27,270 model runs, not to mention the data preprocessing, the model prediction, and the model evaluation steps (an additional 40k+ independent tasks), and to execute those tasks in parallel, we used Snakemake.

 ## Our Snakefile and rules: defining the workflow
-Snakemake is a make-like workflow management software.
+Snakemake is a make-like workflow management software tool.
 A Snakemake workflow is defined in a Snakefile.
 A Snakefile is a plain-text file that uses a yaml-like structure to define a series of rules representing different steps of the workflow.
 Unlike a normal yaml file, in a Snakefile, you can also directly write in Python code.